sebiwtt/flaskriver/docs/Introduction/Quickstart.md

 You can now instantiate a new interface with your model and a list of the metrics to be used.
 In our case this instance is a ClassificationInterface.

 All there is left to do now is to create a Flask app (more information on that can be found on the [Flask website](https://flask.palletsprojects.com/)) and register your Interface to the app object.
-You can now run the app to spin up the [Werkzeug](https://werkzeug.palletsprojects.com/en/2.2.x/) developement server.
+You can now run the app to spin up the [Werkzeug](https://werkzeug.palletsprojects.com/en/2.2.x/) development server.

 ## Sending requests
-With the developement server running, your Flask app will now serve three endpoints regarding the model.
+With the development server running, your Flask app will now serve three endpoints regarding the model.

 - /train
 - /predict